·VA

 What works

-The main blind spot is closed: activations, estimated usage, time patterns.
-The entity appears in HA just like any smart plug.
+The blind spot is closed: activations, estimated consumption, time patterns.
+The entity appears in Home Assistant just like any other appliance.

 Confidence measured